neo4j/graphql/packages/graphql/tests/tck/tck-test-files/cypher/directives/timestamp/datetime.md

-# Cypher TimeStamps
+# Cypher TimeStamps On DateTime Fields

-Tests TimeStamps operations. ⚠ The string in params is actually an object but the test suite turns it into a string when calling `JSON.stringify`.
+Tests TimeStamps operations on DateTime fields. ⚠ The string in params is actually an object but the test suite turns it into a string when calling `JSON.stringify`.

 Schema: